gechtech/Group31/README.md

-# social engineering atacks detector analaysis Tool
+# social engineering atacks detector and analaysis Tool
 this tool is a **Next.js + TypeScript** application designed to detect **malicious and phishing URLs**.

 This is a **Next.js + TypeScript** application designed to detect **malicious and phishing URLs**.